DFE-Digital/check-an-early-years-qualification/adr/0013-unit-test-coverage.md

 ## Context and Problem Statement

-What tool should be adopted in Check and Early Years Qualification service pipelines to ensure adequate unit-test coverage?
+What tool should be adopted in Check an Early Years Qualification service pipelines to ensure adequate unit-test coverage?

 ## Decision Drivers